 This gives you the opportunity to discover places that you may not have otherwise found independently and to get a lay of the land when you first arrive.

 Better yet?
-Exploring with a local means that you have a Puebla expert on hand to ask any questions that you need on safety in Puebla, the best things to do in Puebla, the best local spots to eat and hang out, etc.
+Exploring with a local means that you have a Puebla expert on hand to ask any questions that you need about the safety of the city, the best things to see and do in Puebla etc.

 A selection of reputable Puebla tours is detailed below for your consideration.
 Most include pick up and drop off from your hotel in Puebla.